Bangladesh women's national football team: Emergence (2013–2020)

-After 2012 SAFF Women's Championship, BFF started to make a structure for women's team.
-On the other hand, government started Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament from 2011, where a number of footballers from all-over the country showcased their football playing skill on a yearly basis, strengthening the national team's pipeline of talents.
+After the 2012 SAFF Women's Championship, BFF started to make a structure for the women's team.
+On the other hand, the government started the Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament in 2011, where a number of footballers from all over the country showcased their football playing skill on a yearly basis, strengthening the national team's pipeline of talents.
 In October 2014, Norio Tsukitate was appointed as the team's first foreign head coach.
-Bangladesh team management started almost a year-long camp for 2014 SAFF Women's Championship, and Bangladesh team won two of there three Group matches and, reached the semi-finals where Bangladesh lost against Nepal by 1–0.
-After the tournament concluded Golam Robbani Choton returned to head coach duty.
+Bangladesh team management started an almost year-long camp for the 2014 SAFF Women's Championship, and the Bangladesh team won two of their three group matches and reached the semi-finals, where Bangladesh lost against Nepal by 1–0.
+After the tournament concluded, Golam Robbani Choton returned to head coach duty.

 In the 2016 SAFF Women's Championship, Bangladesh reached the final having defeated Maldives 6–0 in the semi-final.
-Nonetheless, the inexperienced team lost 3–1 to India in the Final.
+Nonetheless, the inexperienced team lost 3–1 to India in the final.
 The team's fortunes at the 2019 SAFF Women's Championship did not change, as they lost to India by a margin of 4–0 in the semi-final.

 Golden era (2021–present)

-Bangladesh did not make to the 2022 AFC Women's Asian Cup qualification.
-But, after that, Bangladesh played three FIFA Friendly matches, one against Hong Kong where they beat Hong Kong by 5–0 in 2021 and two against Malaysia where they draw one and beat one Malaysia by 6–0 before the 2022 SAFF Women's Championship.
+Bangladesh did not make it to the 2022 AFC Women's Asian Cup qualification.
+But, after that, Bangladesh played three FIFA friendly matches, one against Hong Kong, where they beat Hong Kong by 5–0 in 2021, and two against Malaysia, where they drew one and won one by 6–0 before the 2022 SAFF Women's Championship.

-Bangladesh won their all three group matches having defeated Maldives by 3–0, Pakistan by 6–0 and India by 3–0, reached Semi-finals as unbeaten group champion.
-In the semi-finals having defeated Bhutan by 8–0 and reached the Final.
-Bangladesh faced Nepal in the final where, Bangladesh clinched their maiden SAFF Women's Championship title with a 3–1 victory over Nepal in an entertaining final at the Dasharath Rangasala in Kathmandu on 19 September 2022.
+Bangladesh won all three group matches, defeating Maldives by 3–0, Pakistan by 6–0, and India by 3–0, and reached the semi-finals as unbeaten group champion.
+In the semi-finals, having defeated Bhutan by 8–0 and they reached the final.
+Bangladesh faced Nepal in the final, where Bangladesh clinched their maiden SAFF Women's Championship title with a 3–1 victory over Nepal in an entertaining final at the Dasharath Rangasala in Kathmandu on 19 September 2022.

 Peter James Butler became Bangladesh's head coach in March 2024.
-Bangladesh won their second consecutive title at the 2024 SAFF Women's Championship defeating Nepal 2–1 in the final.
+Bangladesh won their second consecutive title at the 2024 SAFF Women's Championship, defeating Nepal 2–1 in the final.